Personal Terms

 It's important for you to understand how your account works, so if you'd like more information you might find it helpful to read our FAQs.
 (The FAQs don't form part of our agreement with you.)

-Once you have e-money in your account you'll be able to use our services.
-For example, you can do the following:
+Once you have money in your account you'll be able to use our services.
+For example, you can do the following (for information on how to add (top up) money, please see '10.
+Adding money to my account'.):

 3. Can I open a Revolut account?

-You must be 18 or over to open a Revolut account.
+You must be 18 or over and a resident to open a Revolut account.
+The determination of whether a customer falls under the category of resident or not is subject to the relevant laws and regulations of the Foreign Exchange and Foreign Trade Act and its circulars of interpretation.
 In addition, if you (i) are a member of an Antisocial Force (meaning an organised crime group, a member of an organised crime group, a person who was a member of an organised crime group within past five years, an associate member of an organised crime group, an entity related to organised crime group, a corporate racketeer (Sokaiya), groups engaging in criminal activities under the pretext of conducting social campaigns, or crime groups specialised in intellectual crimes, or any other similar person.
-The same applies hereinafter.), (ii) have any of the following relationships with an Antisocial Force, or (iii) are a Foreign PEPs (as defined below.
+The same applies hereinafter.), (ii) have any of the following relationships with an Antisocial Force, or (iii) are a Foreign PEP (as defined below.
 The same shall apply hereinafter.), an account cannot be opened.

-- when it is recognized that an Antisocial force controls the management of your entity
+• when it is recognised that an Antisocial Force controls the management of your entity

-- when it is recognized that you have unfairly used an Antisocial Force, for example, for the purpose of making unjust profits for yourself or a third party, or for the purpose of damaging a third party
+• when it is recognised that you have unfairly used an Antisocial Force, for example, for the purpose of making unjust profits for yourself or a third party, or for the purpose of damaging a third party

-- when it is recognized that you are involved in providing funds or other benefits to an Antisocial Force
+• when it is recognised that you are involved in providing funds or other benefits to an Antisocial Force

 A Foreign PEPs is a person falling under any of the following 1) to 3):